What are Chakras?

 Chakra Spinning

-• Counterclockwise spin is associated with releasing or giving energy.
+Clockwise spin is associated with receiving energy.

-the chakras represent a complex and interconnected system that bridges the physical, emotional, and spiritual dimensions of human experience.
+The chakras represent a complex and interconnected system that bridges the physical, emotional, and spiritual dimensions of human experience.
 By understanding and working with these energy centers through practices such as yoga, meditation, and sound healing, individuals can cultivate a balanced and harmonious state of being, fostering overall health and well-being.